-

 (RBA) Higher interest rates generally lead to higher returns on investments denominated in AUD.
 This tends to attract foreign capital into AUD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Weak Bullish and for the CAD is -- Neutral.
+Based on the economic and macro fundamental data, The Fundamental Bias of AUD is Weak Bullish and for the CAD is Weak Bearish.

 Market Overview & Performance